Our Natural Blue Spaces

 The creative sharing of the Charter and illustrated maps, produced by the children and artist Kremena, took place at the Linslade Canal Festival on 27 July 2024.

-Our Natural Blue Spaces was devised and produced by Bedford Creative Arts, funded by Central Bedfordshire Council and supported by Greensand Trust, Central Bedfordshire Countryside Team, Canal & River Trust.
-Wildlife Trust, and Linslade Canal Festival.
+Our Natural Blue Spaces was devised and produced by Bedford Creative Arts, funded by Central Bedfordshire Council and supported by Greensand Trust, Central Bedfordshire Countryside Team, Canal & River Trust, the Wildlife Trust, and Linslade Canal Festival.

 Photo and video credits: Andy Willsher